staticbackendhq/site/content/blog/20210113-example-collaborative-websocket.md

 ## Establishing the connection

-It's simple to connect your user.
+It's simple to connect your users.

 ```javascript
 const initWebSocket = () => {